-One of the primary functions of the SWQIC is to identify and solve the challenges hindering the execution of water quality improvement projects, and to facilitate the design, delivery and effectiveness of storm water quality improvement efforts to achieve the Lake Tahoe clarity goals.
-Going forward, the SWQIC will be expanding its focus from individual Project delivery to a more holistic approach in increasing the effectiveness of respective Storm Water Programs in meeting the clarity goals for Lake Tahoe.
+One of the primary functions of the SWQIC is to identify and solve the challenges hindering the execution of water quality improvement projects, and to facilitate the design, delivery and effectiveness of stormwater quality improvement efforts to achieve the Lake Tahoe clarity goals.
+Going forward, the SWQIC will be expanding its focus from individual project delivery to a more holistic approach in increasing the effectiveness of respective Storm Water Programs in meeting the clarity goals for Lake Tahoe.

 The SWQIC provides insight on long-term strategies in support of legislative mandates and funding directives.
-It has been found that there is value in having a standing committee to discuss problems, challenges, successes, lessons learned, etc. associated with EIP water quality projects.
+It has been found that there is value in having a standing committee to facilitate discussions including, but not limited to the following: problems, challenges, successes, and lessons learned, for work associated with EIP water quality projects.